MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-reverse-journal-posting.md

 ms.topic: how-to
 ms.date: 03/28/2023
 ms.custom: bap-template
+ms.service: dynamics-365-business-central
 ---
-# <a name="reverse-journal-postings-and-undo-receiptsshipments"></a>Reverse Journal Postings and Undo Receipts/Shipments
+# Reverse Journal Postings and Undo Receipts/Shipments

 Reverse journal postings are useful, for example, for correcting errors and for clearing out an old accruals entry before entering a new one.
 A reverse entry is the same as the original entry, but has an opposite sign in the **Amount** field.
 The reverse entry must have the same document number and posting date as the original entry.
 After you reverse an entry, you must make the correct entry.